 There’s a high chance you’ve seen “SOCKS proxies” as a default option on browsers and specific applications when going through your proxy settings.
 Yet, default doesn’t necessarily stand as the best option.
-In this article, we will expand upon what is SOCKS5, and why they might not be the best choice from a security perspective.
+In this article, we’ll expand upon what is SOCKS5 and why it might not be the best choice from a security perspective.

 To better understand where SOCKS5 proxies are coming from, let’s start from the beginning.
 The internet is mainly built on top of three protocols:

 Transmission Control Protocol (TCP)

 ICMP is a control protocol.
 This means that it was designed not to carry application data but rather information about the status of the network itself.
 The best-known example of ICMP in practice is the “ping” utility.